kiraa0098/capstone-pos-inventory-management-with-dss/README.md

 ### Forecasting Engine (DSS)

+A key feature of this project is the Decision Support System (DSS) for stock forecasting.
+It provides data-driven estimates to help management make smarter inventory decisions using a time-series forecasting method.

+#### How the Calculation Works: Simple Moving Average (SMA)

+The model uses a **Simple Moving Average (SMA)** to forecast future demand based on recent performance.
+The process is as follows:

+1.  **Data Collection:** For each product, the system gathers the sales data from the last 30 days.
+2.  **Calculate Daily Average:** It then computes the average number of units sold per day over that 30-day period.
+Days with no sales are counted as zero to ensure the average is a realistic reflection of recent activity.
+3.  **Forecast Future Demand:** This daily average is then multiplied by a 30-day lead time to project the total demand for the upcoming month.
+The formula is essentially:

+    `(Total Sales in Last 30 Days / 30) * 30 = Forecasted Demand for Next 30 Days`

-A key feature is the Decision Support System for stock forecasting.
-It uses a **Simple Moving Average (SMA)** algorithm to analyze the last 30 days of sales and predict future product demand.
-This functionality is implemented using a Python script that is executed by the main Node.js application, demonstrating a practical use of polyglot programming.
+This calculation is handled by a Python script (`sma_forecast.py`) that is called by the main Node.js application, demonstrating a practical use of polyglot programming.

 ### Real-Time UI with WebSockets